Afonso, Hereditary Prince of Portugal: Death

-According to the same author, when Afonso's mother heard the news of the accident, stricken with grief, she ran, riding on a mule, accompanied by her daughter-in-law, to be with her son who was lying on the ground.
-Nothing could be done.
+Afonso was carried to the nearest dwelling, a fisherman's hut, where his family soon gathered at his bedside.
+He remained unconscious until his death on 13 July 1491.

 As a sign of mourning, his parents decided to dress in black.
 The funeral rites were held at Batalha Monastery and Prince Afonso was buried there, also the resting place of his grandfather King Afonso V. His widow, Infanta Isabella, returned to Castile and even before the siege of Granada was lifted, she joined her parents in Íllora.
 The Catholic Monarchs abandoned the camp temporarily to be with their daughter and to console her.

 Aftermath

 King John tried without success until the end of his life to legitimize the ten-year-old Jorge, Duke of Coimbra, his illegitimate son.
 His wife, Queen Eleanor, was adamantly against having the king's bastard son occupy the throne, an opinion shared by the Catholic Monarchs, who, like Queen Eleanor, supported the claims of the Duke of Beja, Eleanor's brother, as the heir to the throne.
 In 1494, King John, whose health had worsened, executed his last will in which named his cousin and brother-in-law, the Duke of Beja, his successor.
 King John died in October 1495 and, in 1497, his successor, the Duke of Beja, now King Manuel I of Portugal, married Isabella, Prince Afonso's widow.
+In 1502, the African island of Santo Antão was renamed Príncipe ('Prince') in honour of Afonso; the modern country of São Tomé and Príncipe still bears his title.